TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

    *policy* is an object implementing the :class:`CookiePolicy` interface.
 For the other arguments, see the documentation for the corresponding attributes.

-   A :class:`CookieJar` which can load cookies from, and perhaps save cookies to, a file on disk.
-Cookies are **NOT** loaded from the named file until either the :meth:`load` or :meth:`revert` method is called.
-Subclasses of this class are documented in section :ref:`file-cookie-jar-classes`.
+   A :class:`CookieJar` which can load cookies kutoka, and perhaps save cookies to, a file on disk.
+Cookies are **NOT** loaded kutoka the named file until either the :meth:`load` or :meth:`revert` method is called.
+Subclasses of this kundi are documented in section :ref:`file-cookie-jar-classes`.

    .. versionchanged:: 3.8